princekumarcse/princekumarcse/README.md

-- 👋 Hi, I’m @princekumarcse
+- 👋 Hi, I’m Prince Kumar
 - 👀 I’m interested in coding and DSA
-- 🌱 I’m currently learning C++/DSA/IOT
+- 🌱 currently learning Java with DSA and system design at PW Skills.
 - 💞️ I’m looking to collaborate on Software development
 - 📫 How to reach me through mail-princekumarcse62032@gmail.com
 Contact- 6203230954/8409422501